joshjohanning/joshjohanning.github.io/_posts/2021-09-08-github-code-coverage.md

 dotnet test --no-build --verbosity normal --collect:"XPlat Code Coverage" --logger trx
 ```

-We have to use a copy command to copy the `coverage.cobertura.xml` to a known location - the marketplace action we are using doesn't seem to support wildcards and Coverlet uses a random guid folder path.
+We have to use a copy command to copy the `coverage.cobertura.xml`{: .filepath} to a known location - the marketplace action we are using doesn't seem to support wildcards and Coverlet uses a random guid folder path.

 ```bash
 cp coverage/*/coverage.cobertura.xml coverage/coverage.cobertura.xml